Shirosaka/shiro51-rs/README.md

 # Instruction Set
 The instruction set for this emulator can be found [here](https://www.keil.com/dd/docs/datashts/intel/ism51.pdf).
 The datasheet for the Controller can be found [here](https://www.silabs.com/documents/public/data-sheets/C8051F34x.pdf).

+# Building
+This project uses the following unstable (nightly) Rust features:

+- bigint_helper_methods

+as such, the nightly toolchain is a necessity for trying to compile this project.